Chart Color Schemes

 Inverell Surrounds - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Inverell Surrounds - West had 97.1% houses and 2.9% other dwellings as of the latest Census, compared to Non-Metro NSW's 93.0% houses and 6.9% other dwellings.
+Inverell Surrounds - West's dwelling structure, as per the latest Census, consisted of 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
 Home ownership in Inverell Surrounds - West stood at 55.7%, with mortgaged dwellings at 26.2% and rented ones at 18.1%.
-The median monthly mortgage repayment was $1,083, below Non-Metro NSW's average of $1,100.
-The median weekly rent was $210, compared to Non-Metro NSW's $240.
-Nationally, Inverell Surrounds - West's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent in the area was $210, compared to Non-Metro NSW's $330.
+Nationally, Inverell Surrounds - West's mortgage repayments were significantly lower at $1,083 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing